shipwebdotjp/lineconnect/readme.txt

 A. You can change login URL in the Admin Panel, too.

 == Changelog ==
+= 2.6.2 =
+2023-12-13 Added LINE Chat Log feature for admin.
+You can check LINE bot log and delete it.
+Add Setting whether or not show automatically linkage start message.

 = 2.6.0 =
 2023-08-08 Added Function Calling feature on AI chat response using OpenAI(Chat GPT) API.
 English is now available.